Stirling-Tools/Stirling-PDF/LocalRunGuide.md

 ### Step 3: Install Additional Software

-Next we need to install LibreOffice for conversions, ocrmypdf for OCR, and OpenCV for pattern recognition functionality.
+Next we need to install LibreOffice for conversions, qpdf for OCR, and OpenCV for pattern recognition functionality.

 Install the following software: